-This technique helps you to manage pain by focusing on a certain object, picture or sound.
-You can even meditate with your eyes closed.
-By concentrating on a focal point you can help your mind think about something other than the pain.
+Meditation may help you manage pain by focusing on a certain object, picture or sound.
+By concentrating on a one main thing, you can help your mind think about something other than pain.
+To used meditation:

-- You can also try focusing on a certain word and repeating it over and over to yourself.
+- Focus on a picture or image.
+Or focus on a certain word and repeat it over and over to yourself.

 - Don’t worry if you become distracted.
 Just try bringing your mind back to that focal point.

-Some studies have found promising evidence for the use of other natural pain relief methods during labor.
-Acupuncture is an ancient Chinese practice that involves having an acupuncturist (specialized therapist) insert small needles into certain areas of your body.
-Although the idea of using needles to lessen pain may seem counterintuitive, some women find that acupuncture can increase relaxation during labor.
-This may in turn help you handle the pain better.
+- Acupuncture is an ancient Chinese practice.
+An acupuncturist (a person with special training in acupuncture) places small needles into certain areas of your body, making your body respond a certain way.
+Although the idea of using needles to lessen pain may seem odd, you may find that acupuncture increases relaxation during labor, which may help you better handle labor pain.

-Reflexology is an ancient practice in which a reflexologist (specialized therapist) applies pressure to certain parts of the body, usually the soles of the feet.
-The goal is to positively affect other parts of the body.
-Reflexology may help relieve muscle tension and promote relaxation during pregnancy.
+- Reflexology is an ancient practice in which a reflexologist (a person with special training in reflexology) applies pressure to certain parts of the body, usually the soles of the feet.
+The pressure can affect other parts of the body.
+Reflexology may help relieve muscle tension and promote relaxation.

-Hypnosis is another trend in natural pain relief.
-It works by suggesting that you are in control.
+- Hypnosis works by suggesting that you are in control.
 If you believe you can control your pain, then you may be able to ease it.
-Some women learn to use this method on themselves.
-A specialized childbirth education class may teach women how to use self-hypnosis.
+Some women learn to use this method on themselves, called self-hypnosis.
+A specialized childbirth education class may teach you how to use self-hypnosis.